Yōichi Masuzoe: Personal life

 Masuzoe has married three times.
 His first marriage was to a French woman whom he met while studying in Europe; they divorced.
 He married Ministry of Finance bureaucrat Satsuki Katayama in 1986; they were divorced in 1989 and Katayama later became a member of the Diet.
 Masuzoe is known to have five children, three of which were born out of wedlock by two other women; one of his children, aged 25 as of 2014, is seriously disabled, and Masuzoe's negotiations with the child's mother over support payments drew attention in the Japanese tabloid press.
 Prime Minister Abe said that he wanted Katayama more than anyone else to stand in support of Masuzoe's 2014 gubernatorial bid, but Katayama responded that it was difficult for her to do so given the state of the negotiations.
 The magazine Nikkan Gendai reported in 2007 that Masuzoe held a wedding ceremony with another Japanese woman in France (but was not legally married to her) before marrying his first wife.

 Masuzoe is a fan of horse racing, and owned several racehorses before entering politics.
 Two of his horses won the Tokyo Derby in 1997 and 1998 respectively.
-He enjoys golf and skiing, and has a black belt in judo.

 Masuzoe lives in Setagaya, Tokyo, and has vacation homes in Yugawara and Lake Kawaguchi.